 2. ReadySMS (marketplace install)

 ReadySMS installs from the GoHighLevel marketplace as a first-party SMS provider.
-Pricing starts at $0.0084/segment (Starter) and drops to $0.0028/segment (Enterprise).
+Pricing is $0.02/segment (Standard), dropping automatically to $0.016/segment once you pass 50,000 segments in a month (Growth), with custom-negotiated pricing at enterprise volume.
 Carrier fees are $0.0045 — same as everyone else, because the carriers charge the same to any provider.

 All-in comparison: